 The place name "Ghara Soo" originates from Turkish languages and means "black water".
 It comes from the almost black rock and deep, dark valley.

-Waterfalls are located in very unusual place.
+Waterfalls are located in a very unusual place.
 Here the forces of nature have deformed the layers of sediments: these layers are not horizontal (as is usual elsewhere) but nearly vertical.
-Some layers have been less resistant to weathering and as a result something like a giant comb or very pronounced washboard has formed.
+Some layers have been less resistant to weathering and as a result, something like a giant comb or very pronounced washboard has formed.

 Walk through the waterfall

 The small Ghara Soo river is traversing this amazing "washboard" with 8 tall cascades and countless smaller steps.

 The narrow valley is made accessible to visitors – waterfalls can be ascended with steel ladders.
 When the water is higher, the stream falls right over the ladders.